American Road Trips

 Day 1: New Buffalo to Saugatuck (90 miles)

 Near the border with Indiana, New Buffalo is the gateway to Lake Michigan's “Harbor Country,” a series of beach towns strung together by the Red Arrow Highway and a popular cottage retreat for Chicagoans.
-Their tastes in food have followed, making the area a great stop for ice cream (Oink's Dutch Treat in New Buffalo), hamburgers (Redamak's, also in New Buffalo) and beer (Greenbush Brewing Co. in nearby Sawyer, 10 miles north).
+Their tastes in food have followed, making the area a great stop for ice cream (Oink's Dutch Treat in New Buffalo), hamburgers (Redamak's, also in New Buffalo, April-October.) and beer (Greenbush Brewing Co. in nearby Sawyer, 10 miles north).

 In Sawyer, climb the 260-foot sand dunes at Warren Dunes State Park and run back down them to the beach.
 If that's too busy, head north 10 miles to Grand Mere State Park, with undulating trails through the dune system as well as access to a mile-long beach.